Team

 Roy Butler

-Roy Butler, Vice Chair
+Roy Butler, Board Vice-Chair

 Roy was appointed President and Chief Executive Officer of St. Joseph’s Health Care London in August 2021.
 A leader at St. Joseph’s for more than 20 years and a member of St. Joseph’s Senior Leadership Team since 2009, Roy has provided executive leadership to numerous portfolios.